AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AWS Transit Gateway DMZ** is a Bring Your Own Firewall architecture that seamlessly integrates virtual firewall appliances into the edge of the Next Gen Transit Network.
 By decoupling firewall functions from the network functions, the architecture allows a scalable firewall deployment that filters traffic between on-prem and cloud.
 Check out `Transit Gateway FAQ <https://docs.aviatrix.com/HowTos/transit_dmz_faq.html>`_ to learn more.
 For configuration, follow the `Transit DMZ workflow <https://docs.aviatrix.com/HowTos/transit_dmz_workflow.html>`_..

 - **Palo Alto VM-Series Integration** integrates the firewall route updating and health monitoring into the Aviatrix Controller for the AWS Transit Gateway DMZ deployment.
 The Controller monitors and applies VM-series APIs to the appliance, thus simplifies the operations.
-For details, read <https://docs.aviatrix.com/HowTos/transit_dmz_vendors.html>`_.`
+For details, read `<https://docs.aviatrix.com/HowTos/transit_dmz_vendors.html>`_.

 - **External Device support for Transit** allows you to build the Next Gena Transit Network without the constrain of the 100 route limits by AWS VGW.
 By establishing the IPSEC tunnel directly to your on-prem router over Direct Connect or Internet, VGW no longer carries the routes from on-prem and Spoke VPCs.
 To configure, follow the `Transit gateway to external device <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_.
-For example configuration, check out the configuration examples for `on-prem ISR/ASR <https://docs.aviatrix.com/HowTos/transitgw_external.html#appendix-2-transit-connection-to-cisco-isr-asr-over-direct-connect>`_.
+Check out the configuration examples for `on-prem ISR/ASR <https://docs.aviatrix.com/HowTos/transitgw_external.html#appendix-2-transit-connection-to-cisco-isr-asr-over-direct-connect>`_.

 - **Insane Mode Encryption** breaks the 1.25Gbps Transit VPC performance limit and allows you to scale your transit network to 10Gbps while with encryption.
 Follow `Insane Mode <https://docs.aviatrix.com/HowTos/insane_mode.html>`_ to learn more.